dmbarbour/wikilon/docs/AwelonLang.md

 The type sequence `S C B A` aligns with a program structure `S[C][B][A]`.
 Effectively, `S` is the remainder of our program 'stack' when we view the program as rewriting a stack-like structure.
 In a more conventional language, this might correspond to a product type `(((S * C) * B) * A)`.

 Use of annotations can augment static type analysis by providing a validation.
 Structural and substructural assertions mentioned above can be validated statically.
-A remaining concern is typing of conditional behavior.
-As described under *Data* earlier, we can represent conditional data types:
+A remaining concern is static typing of conditional behavior.
+We can certainly represent various conditional data types:

+        (bool)  S (S   → S') (S   → S') → S'
+        (opt)   S (S   → S') (S A → S') → S'
         (sum)   S (S B → S') (S A → S') → S'
-        (opt)   S (S   → S') (S A → S') → S'
+        ..
-        (bool)  S (S   → S') (S   → S') → S'
+        (cond)  S (A   → S') (B   → S') → S'

-A runtime could support type annotations `(sum)`, `(opt)`, and `(bool)` to support static type analysis and detection of errors.
-With static verification, we can unify the `S` and `S'` types and hence detect inconsistencies between the left vs. right paths.
-Recursive types can potentially be recognized by use in context of evaluation with fixpoint functions, but support for `(nat)` and `(text)` and `(binary)` and so on could also be useful.

-Sophisticated type declarations might be represented at the dictionary and application layers, using simple conventions like `foo.type` to declare a type for `foo`.
-Declared types are accessible for refactoring, rendering, and reflection.
-And they can potentially be more expressive than annotations readily support.
-A sophisticated system might support [dependent types](https://en.wikipedia.org/wiki/Dependent_type) and auxiliary proofs with sufficient reflection on the dictionary.

-*Aside:* Awelon systems are free to consider non-terminating evaluation to be an *error*, and perform static termination analysis by default.
-Termination analysis, of course, should be sensitive to arity annotations so we can support coinductive data types.
+We can use knowledge of conditional data to check for inconsistencies between branches.
+But inferring these types is difficult.
+Annotations can provide a much needed hint.
+I imagine programmers will want annotations for many specific common conditional types - naturals, texts, binaries, lists, labels, tries, etc..
+Anything we accelerate or use frequently enough for a runtime to recognize.

+Sophisticated type declarations cannot effectively be provided within the Awelon code.
+But we can support a convention of defining `foo.type` to describe the type of `foo`.
+This would provide an extra point for validation, and would potentially support expression of powerful types - dependent types, behavioral equivalencies, invariants, contracts, etc.. - with auxiliary proofs as needed.

+Non-terminating evaluation in Awelon is always an error.
+Awelon evaluation is pure, so there is no utility in divergence.
+As part of static typing, a light static termination analysis should be performed.
+Any obvious divergence should be reported as an error.

+*Aside:* A list, in Awelon, is usually heterogeneous.
+Homogeneous lists may be expressed by annotation, or by use in context of certain fold functions.

 ## Gradual Typing and Macro Evaluation